Jonathan Coulton: JoCo Cruise

 Jonathan Coulton is the founder and biggest draw of the JoCo Cruise.
 The JoCo Cruise was started in 2011.
-It is a specialized nerd cruise that is a week long.
+It is a specialized week-long nerd cruise.
 It is popular with fans of board games, video games, and nerdy music.
 Jonathan Coulton plays his music live on each of these cruises and attends the cruise himself.

+Accolades

+In 2018, Coulton was unsuccessfully nominated for a Primetime Emmy for Outstanding Original Music and Lyrics for "High Crimes And Misdemeanors" for The Good Fight.

+In 2018, as a songwriter on SpongeBob SquarePants: The Musical, Coulton was unsuccessfully nominated for a Tony for Best Original Score.